Free Car Insurance Comparison

 In the United States, we love our vehicles.
 We like owning them; we like driving them.
 They get us from home to work and back, allow us to explore, and represent independence and freedom.
 For some, a vehicle is a statement about who you are as a person, while for others it is simply a tool by which you get around.
 What does your vehicle mean to you?

-In the next few sections, we take a look at vehicle trends in Allentown, including the average number of vehicles owned by household in the area and crime and theft statistics.
+In the next few sections, we take a look at vehicle trends in Allentown, including the average number of vehicles owned by households in the area and crime and theft statistics.

 There is little data available regarding the most popularly owned vehicles in Allentown, which is the third-most populated city in Pennsylvania.
 However, there is data on the most popular vehicles in Philadelphia and Pittsburgh (the number one and number two most populous cities in the state):